-VIC QLD TAS SA WA NSW ACT NT number of tenants of the centre are required by the landlord to keep the retail shops open for trading, (s.51 RSLA).
-A landlord is not liable to pay compensation merely because the landlord has prevented the tenant from extending, as permitted by the Trading (Allowable Hours) Act 1990 (Qld), the hours during which the tenant keeps the premises open for trading (s.43AC RSLA).
+VIC QLD TAS SA WA NSW ACT NT centre were required, immediately before the commencement of the Trading ( Allowable Hours ) Act 1990 (Qld) to keep the retail shops open for trading; or (ii) for other leases, the greatest number of tenants of the centre are required by the landlord to keep the retail shops open for trading, (s.51 RSLA).
+A landlord is not liable to pay compensation merely because the landlord has prevented the tenant from extending, as permitted by the Trading ( Allowable Hours ) Act 1990 (Qld), the hours during which the tenant keeps the premises open for trading (s.43AC RSLA). operating the shopping complex outside core trading hours when the tenant's shop is not open for trading (s.61(3) RCLA).
+A provision in a retail shop lease, or in any determination as to core trading hours, is void to the extent that it requires the tenant to open the shop on any Sunday (s.61(6) RCLA).